DesignInTheBlack/Elevate/README.md

 **Basic Usage:**

-At the heart of Elevate's syntax are "utility strings", which are used to describe styling and serve as the basis for CSS generation.
-They also double as the class attribute in HTML.
+At the heart of Elevate's syntax are what is called "utility strings", which are used to describe styling and serve as the basis for CSS generation.
+They also double as the actual CSS classes.
+Unlike traditional utility frameworks which come packed with pre-defined utility classes, you are effectively writing CSS as you write utility strings in Elevate.
 <br>

 **Direct Properties:**